AgnieszkaBytomska/AgnieszkaBytomska.github.io/docs/Markdown.md

 # Markdown basics
+Markdown is a text editor which lets you focus on writing and preview a publishing format in HTML.
+Markdown allows you to write using an easy-to-read, easy-to-write plain text format, that can then be converted into structurally valid HTML.

 ## How to use Markdown for writing documentation

-Markdown allows you to write using an easy-to-read, easy-to-write plain text format, that can then be converted into structurally valid HTML.
  Find below the most useful hints in your daily work and link to the basic functions.

  *Tips and tricks for working in Markdown:*
 * Commands: Windows Shift + Ctrl + p / Mac Cmd + p, in the <bar